American Clowns: Performance, History, and Cliché

 The scary clown is a relatively new phenomenon.
 What had been an occasional instance of a child crying, as children cry at thunder or the first day of kindergarten, morphed into a claim adults made about their longstanding fear and anxiety.
 It is also a curious phenomenon, as people now boldly proclaim their fear.

 Although many people now consider the “scary clown” as some ancient truth about clowns, it has a recent history.
-It did not appear in popular culture until the mid-1980s, and even then it began as an exception to normal, presumably non-scary clowns, usually as an ironic joke.
-The evidence shows the historical process, with happy-clown stereotypes ballooning so much they demanded a backlash.
+It did not appear in popular culture until the mid-1980s, and even then it began as an exception to normal, presumably non-scary clowns, usually as an ironic joke that the clowns were in on.
+(That’s how it appears in the 1974 movie The Groove Tube, when a TV show clown insists parents leave the room, and then reads erotic literature on air.)
+The evidence shows a specific historical process, with happy-clown stereotypes ballooning so much they demanded a backlash.
 Writers obliged, making up creepy, angry, and killer clowns, including these notable examples: